medic/medic-docs/configuration/best-practices.md

 - Follow-ups scheduled (if applicable)
 - Submit button

->Specific recommendatiosn by form type
+>Specific recommendations by form type
 To be added as the reference app is finalized

 > From Ranju: I think it would be good to have a separate section for each form type.
 To include: how you title things and suggested order.
 We could bring screenshots of what we build for the ref app in here as recommendations.